kperv/review_classification/README.md

-# review classification
+# Wine review classification

-Machine learning project written on Python and PyTorch.
+Machine learning project written on **Python** and **PyTorch**.
+Deep learning model from scratch.
+Architecture is stacked CNN layers.

-Analysis and classification of Wine Reviews from Kaggle.com.
+Data is Wine Reviews dataset from kaggle.com. https://www.kaggle.com/zynicide/wine-reviews

-The original ...150k.csv file should be downloaded to the project folder.
-Data Science analysis is provided in the *dataset_analysis* notebook.
+Data analysis is provided in the *dataset_analysis* notebook.
 Data download, clean-up and split is provided in *dataset_preprocessing* module.
-To get a prediction run *multiclass_classification.py*.